DevTK0/00-Raiser/AWS Setup.md

 2. Install V Rising Server

-To install the V Rising Server Client, first download SteamCMD from https://developer.valvesoftware.com/wiki/SteamCMD.
-Once done, run the SteamCMD client, a CMD window should appear and start installing the client.
-When the SteamCMD client is done installing, enter "login anonymous" in the same terminal.
-Afterwhich, enter "App_update 1829350" to start installing the V Rising Server client through SteamCMD.
-Once complete, go to "" and run the start_server_example.bat script to verify that the server is working.
-If you have any backups that you would wish to setup, go to the "" folder and upload your backup files.
-The server should automatically load them on startup.

-For clients to be able to start connecting to the server, you need to open up the TCP and UDP ports required.
-Search for Windows Firewall and select advanced.
-Select TCP and add 9876-9877 to the inbound port rules.
+See Windows Setup.

 3. Configure Backup Lambda

 Create a new lambda function.
 Use SnapAndDelete.py as your lambda function making sure to set the GAMING_INSTANCE_NAME, GAMING_INSTANCE_REGION and GAMING_INSTANCE_SIZE_GB appropriately.
 Once done, deploy and test the lambda.
-The lambda should delete the EBS Volume and create a new snapshot.
+The lambda should delete the EBS Volume, create a new snapshot and AMI from the previous instance.
 You should see a lambda output similar to the following:

 ```
 START RequestId: 4e2ece9c-3b3f-4b2f-8c0b-7eea3ad5a824 Version: $LATEST